-The official currency in Costa Rica is the Colon which is currently valued (April 2012) at approximately 500 per dollar.
-Most places in Costa Rica receive both U.S. Dollars and local currency but you can get better deals when you pay in Colones.
+The official currency in Costa Rica is the Colon which is currently valued (agosto 2014) at approximately 536 per dollar.
+Most places in Costa Rica accepts both U.S. Dollars and local currency but you can get better deals when you pay in Colones.
 Euros can be exchanged in local banks.
-Cashmachines will. pay in Dollars or Colones.
+Cash machines will pay in Dollars or Colones.

 To travel around Costa Rica, it’s a great choice to travel on your own with a rental car.
 You can get wherever you want without depending on timetables or other people.
 But there are several things you should know when renting a car to make sure you have a great vacation time.